 - Pecans: Native to the southern United States, pecans are related to hickory nuts and look and taste like walnuts.
 They’re loaded with both mono- and polyunsaturated fats (and, of course, high in calories) as well as plant sterols and other nutrients.

 - Pistachios: Botanically related to cashews (but not at all like them in appearance), pistachios are among the most popular nuts for snacking.
 Because they’re very easy to crack open by hand, they’re readily available both shelled and unshelled.
-Much has been written about the health benefits of pistachios, another excellent source of monounsaturated fats and plant sterols.
+Are pistachios healthy?
+Read for yourself; much has been written about the health benefits of pistachios, another excellent source of monounsaturated fats and plant sterols.

 - Walnuts: The black walnut is literally one of the toughest nuts to crack, which is why you rarely find them in large pieces.
 The most popular snack nut is the English walnut, native to western Asia and Europe and grown mostly in California.
 Nutritionally, walnuts are the only nuts that contain significant amounts of alpha-linolenic acid (ALA), a healthy omega-3 fatty acid.